seb-pg/meta_puzzles/README.md

 C\++20 (or C\++23) would have helped making the code shorter and easier to read, but Meta's website is stuck in C\++17.

 The code is written using a "plausible" medium developer style, and not much emphasis is spent on optimisation:
+* Meta passes containers, such as std::vector or std::string by value, rather than reference.
+The signature are kept but all functions are calling a more more C\++ style function using reference, which can be used for performance testing.
+* Meta used int and long long and seemed to assume they were, respectively, 32 bits and 64 bits.  int32_t/int64_t are used instead passed Meta's function signature.
+* Meta only used signed integer, rather than using the correct signed/unsigned integer (e.g. distances/counts should always be positive).
+To make code more readable, minimum casting has been used in the code for readibility, even if sometimes, it was tempting to do the right thing in term of sign correctness.
-* it is intentional that, sometimes, shared_pointer are used when not needed (as it matches the Python's code and provides an additional opportunity for  benchmark).
+* shared_ptr are sometimes used, intentionally, even when not needed as it matches the Python's code and provides an additional comparison opportunity.
-* explicit int width: Meta seems to live in a meta  world where int is 32 bits, and long long is 64 bits.  int32_t/int64_t are used instead.
-* Meta also leaves in a world where it is normal to pass vector or string by value, rather than reference.
-This is corrected so functions can be hooked up without overhead when measuring performances.
 * l3_rabbit_hole2: iterative and recursive solutions are provided (could be interested for speed benchmark).
-* l4_mathematical_art: for GCC, it can use "order_of_key" on std::set to match Python's code as std::distance in STL is linear on std::set, not logarithmic.
+* l4_mathematical_art: for GCC, the  solution can use "order_of_key" on std::set to match Python's code as std::distance in STL is linear on std::set, not logarithmic.

 <b><u>cs/*</u></b>